j-dublon/be-nc-news/README.md

-(H1) J Dublon NC News
+# J Dublon - NC News

-(One paragraph of project description - you can find the hosted version here - link)
+This API utilises Express and Knex to communicate with a PostgreSQL database.
+It serves articles, comments, topics and users, and enables the posting and deleting of comments, and the amending of "vote" property of both comments and articles.

-(H2) Getting Started
+## Getting Started

 The instructions below will allow you to get a copy of this project up and running on your local machine for development and testing purposes.

-(H3) Prerequisites

-(What software and how to install - minimum versions of node.js and postgres required)
+Node.js (13.13.0) is necessary to run this project, as is PostgreSQL (12.2).
+For installing dependencies and dev-dependencies, see below.

-(H3) Installing
+## Installing

-(Step-by-step of how to get the project running - give instruction, then code below.
-Cloning, dependencies, seeding local database)
+1. To clone the project:

+2. Installing dependencies: Express, Knex and PostgreSQL can all be installed with the following command:

+   `npm i express knex pg`

+3. Installing dev-dependencies (for testing purposes only): Mocha, Chai, Chai-Sorted and Supertest should be installed using the following command:

+   `npm i -D mocha chai chai-sorted supertest`

+4. This project includes two databases: one **test database** for testing purposes and one **dev database**.

+   - First setup your databases using the following command:

+     `npm run setup-dbs`

+   - Then seed the database you wish to work with:

+     - `npm run seed-dev`
+     - **or**
+     - `npm run seed-test`

-(H2) Running the tests
+## Running the tests

-(Explain how to run all tests)
+To test the util functions:

+`npm run test-utils`

+To test the server:

+`npm run test`

-(H2) Built with
+## Built with:

-(Software name - used for)
+- **Node.js** - runtime environment
+- **Express** - application framework
+- **Knex** - SQL query builder
+- **PostgreSQL** - relational database management system
+- **Mocha** - testing framework
+- **Chai** and **Chai-sorted** - testing assertion library
+- **Supertest** - http testing assertion library

-(H2) Contributing
+## Contributing

-Please see here (link) for an excellent guide on how to contribute.
+[Please see here](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for an excellent guide on how to contribute.

-(H2) Authors
+## Authors

 Jodi Dublon

-(H2) Acknowledgements
+## Acknowledgements

-(Thanks northcoders staff)
+Many thanks to all the staff at Northcoders.